Ganglion Cyst Treatment in Fort Mill

 A ganglion cyst is a fluid-filled sac of tissue that lies beneath the skin.
 These commonly occur at the back of the hand or the top of the wrist and are completely harmless in a large majority of cases.

 Ganglion cysts of the hand or wrist typically grow out of a joint or tendon sheath.
 This sac will often continue to grow larger in size as more fluid is trapped within it, which will eventually lead to a visible bulge on the outside of the hand.
 This bulge may feel firm, although the actual contents of a ganglion cyst is a jellylike deposit of fluid.

-SpecOrtho specializes in comprehensive orthopedic care for patients suffering from Fort Mill, SC.
-Patients travel from York, Lancaster, South Mecklenburg, and the surrounding counties to receive the best in orthopedic care.
-If you are currently experiencing symptoms of ganglion cyst, contact our orthopedic clinic at (803) 548-6464 and schedule an appointment today!
+SpecOrtho specializes in comprehensive orthopaedic care for patients suffering from Fort Mill, SC.
+Patients travel from York, Lancaster, South Mecklenburg, and the surrounding counties to receive the best in orthopaedic care.
+If you are currently experiencing symptoms of ganglion cyst, contact our orthopaedic clinic in Fort Mill at (803) 548-6464 and schedule an appointment today!

 What Causes a Ganglion Cyst?

 There is no exact reason why an individual may develop a ganglion cyst.
 However, there are several factors that can make you more likely to get a ganglion cyst on your hand or wrist, including:

 - Repetitive use of the wrist and hands, particularly those whose careers require such constant movements

 - Being a female

 - Having osteoarthritis in the hands or wrist